Start Motion Media

 Experts Weigh In

-Technological Explorations: What's next for Archaeological Discovery
+Technological Explorations: The of Archaeological Discovery

-In our quest to find the mysteries beneath the Sphinx’s paws, researchers now use ultramodern technology that would make even a skilled Silicon Valley coder envious.
+In our quest to find the mysteries beneath the Sphinx’s paws, researchers now use ultramodern technology that would make even a seasoned Silicon Valley coder envious.
 But, we are left questioning: is this technology more flattery than functionality?

 The Digital Dissection